Bombardier Learjet 25

 Key Features for GA Buyers

-- Unrivaled Performance/Price Ratio: There is likely no other aircraft that offers a 51,000 ft service ceiling and 460+ knot cruise speeds at such a low acquisition price.
-It can out-climb many modern airliners.
+- Strong performance/price ratio.
+Few aircraft offer a 45,000 ft service ceiling and 460+ knot cruise speeds at such a low acquisition price.
+It out-climbs many commercial airliners.

 Trade-offs

-- Cabin Size: While longer than the Lear 24, the cabin cross-section is tight (approx. 4‘3” height), offering a “sports car” fit rather than a spacious lounge.
+- Cabin size.
+While longer than the Lear 24, the cabin cross-section is tight (approximately 4‘3” height), offering a “sports car” fit rather than a spacious lounge.

 Technical Specifications